HEaslea/AggroEngine/Project_Log.md

 CMake really doesn't like when you move a file with the cache still in the last file Just delete the cache and do it all again. cmake -B build -S . -G "Ninja" for personal machine desk/laptop

+### Template Declarations with SFINAE
+In Vector, have to make sure that the cross product has to share declaration, using SFINAE, to change the return type.